 To illustrate each section, we’ve provided screenshots from a sample Experian report.
 If you prefer to you use one of the other two agencies, you can also view a sample business credit report from Dun & Bradstreet or Equifax.

 Your business profile is usually the first thing that shows up on your business credit report.
 Within your profile, you’ll find your business’s legal name, trade name, as the address of your headquarters.
 The business profile section will have additional company background information, such as incorporation details, parent and subsidiary details, and the number of employees.

 Financial data will also be included in your typical business profile section.
 This data includes annual sales and profit pulled from your company’s past 3 years financial statements.
 For small businesses, business owners can choose whether or not they want to self-report this information.
 Just remember that accurate and up-to-date information can benefit your business credit report.

 SIC and NAICS Industry Codes

-The following are the main high-risk SIC classifications:
+The following are the 5 highest-risk SIC classifications:

 - Real estate investing and other types of investing

 - Car sales

 - Money lending/collecting

 Businesses in one of these industries can avoid being classified as high-risk by diversifying their business activities.
 If you want to invest to real estate, for example, you can create a business that does real estate marketing or business consulting, and then run your real estate investment as an arm of the business.